 “He was bitten three times.”

 John Boy is still in a coma.
 The anti-venom is administered three times.
 His pulse rate is low and his blood pressure almost non-existent.
-A doctor tells me that all they can do is pray that the anti-venom will eventually work.
+A doctor tells me that all we can do is pray that the anti-venom will eventually work.

 I scream at him, “It’s praying that got him bit.”